ashishch164/DTU-SE-Subjects-work/SQM/README.md

 SQM has no lab.
-So this folder contains our project report and class test
+So this folder contains our project report.